Nathaniel392/HammerOfTheScotsBayesian/README.md

-make sure it outputs 'computer passes' each time it passes Ross is invalid scottish king coronation grant was not put in reserves, instead was treated as a normal attacker
+make sure it outputs 'computer passes' each time it passes Ross is invalid scottish king coronation grant was outputted as normal attacker - something wrong in general, was not treated as reserve but also not treated as normal attacker (just not showing up)